UHF Antenna Gain Explained: 3dB vs 6dB vs 9dB (Australia)

 How a 3dB Antenna Performs

-A 3dB antenna produces a wide, rounded signal pattern.
+A 3dB antenna produces a wide, rounded signal pattern and is common in UHF whip antenna 3dB 6dB 9dB comparisons.

 Best suited for: